natesales/pathvector/docs/docs/filtering/as-path.md

-# AS Path (AS Cone, ASPA, and Transit Locking)
+# AS Path

-Pathvector supports downstream AS cone, ASPA (AS Provider Authorization) and Transit Locking.
+Pathvector supports a few types of AS path filtering:

 ## Downstream AS Cone